seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 ## Weakness:
 - High price
 - Only italian national store
-- Final price depends also on meccanical parts suppliers costs
+- Final price depends also on suppliers costs
 - No own production
 - Low variety of product choices
-- Cost involved in developing the cleaning robots is high CRESCITA BASSA
+- Cost involved in developing the cleaning robots is high

 ## Opportunities:
 - Collaboration with more institutes